Tarquinia

-The ancient burial grounds (necropoleis), dating from the Iron Age (9th century BC, or Villanovan period) to Roman times, were on the adjacent promontories including that of today's Tarquinia.

 History

 Etruscan city

 Tarquinii (Etruscan Tarch(u)na) was one of the most ancient and important Etruscan cities; the ancient myths connected with Tarchuna (those of its eponymous founder Tarchon—the son or brother of Tyrrhenus—and of the infant oracle Tages, who gave the Etruscans the disciplina etrusca) all point to the antiquity and cultural importance of the city.
 Based on archaeological finds, Tarchuna eclipsed its neighbours well before the advent of written records.
 It is said to have already been a flourishing city when Demaratus of Corinth brought in Greek workmen.
 Descendants of Demaratus became kings of ancient Rome.

 The impact of Etruscan culture on Rome was notably manifested during the reign of the fifth king, Lucius Tarquinius Priscus, who demonstrated his drive for power through military success against the Sabines and Latins, improvements to the Forum, and adoption of Etruscan royal dress.
 His successor, Lucius Tarquinius Superbus, played a crucial role in establishing key institutions fundamental to Rome's administrative and societal structure.

 Numerous Roman religious rites and ceremonies derived from Tarchuna, and even in imperial times a collegium of sixty haruspices continued to exist there.

 The emergence of Tarchuna as a trading power as early as the 8th Century BC was influenced by its control of mineral resources located in the Tolfa Hills to the south of the city and midway to the Caeretan port of Pyrgi.

 In 509 BC, after the overthrow of the Roman monarchy, the family of Tarquinius Superbus went into exile in Caere.
 He sought to regain the throne at first by the Tarquinian conspiracy and, when that failed, by force of arms.
 He convinced the cities of Tarchuna and Veii to support him and led their armies against Rome in the Battle of Silva Arsia.
 Although the Roman army was victorious, it is recorded by Livy that the forces of Tarchuna fought well on the right wing, initially pushing back the Roman left wing.
 After the battle the forces of Tarchuna returned home.